gvwilson/sensibleadventures/nardica/nardica.md

 Wales said.

 "Six---thousand?"
-Uncle Jack pressed his thumb on the corner of the money.
+Uncle Jack pressed his thumb on the corner of the money card.
 His eyes widened at the blinking figures it displayed.
 He looked up at Wales.
 "You must wanna get out of here pretty badly,"